 Lisps

 You might wonder if you can correct a lisp on your own.
 But the answer to this question isn’t a straightforward one.
 There are many factors that influence a person’s speech, and speech therapists are uniquely trained to identify and treat articulation disorders like a lisp.
-Without the guidance of a speech therapist, a lisp can actually become worse.
+If you try to fix a lisp without the guidance of a speech therapist, it can actually become worse.

 What causes a lisp?